Published by Carl Hedinger. Last Updated on September 27, 2023.

 Famous Louise’s in the town of Linville Falls is a great spot for breakfast, with generous portions and reasonable prices.
 It sits between Linville Falls Welcome Center and the road that leads to Wiseman’s View.

-Ready to Explore These Things to Do in Blowing Rock?
+Ready to Explore These Things to Do in Blowing Rock and Nearby Towns?

 We have always loved the mountains and our many weekends exploring all these wonderful things to do in Blowing Rock.
 This awesome town and its surroundings would earn such a warm spot in our hearts.